Philosophy of the DII Experiences Program

-The DII program is open to current UW-Eau Claire faculty and academic staff with 0.50 FTE or greater appointments.
+The DII program is open to current UW-Eau Claire faculty and academic staff with 0.50 FTE or greater appointments as well as emeriti UWEC faculty / staff (after they have been retired for at least 75 days).
 New applicants are highly encouraged but must demonstrate sufficient knowledge of the culture and program content, and feasibility of the program.
 Repeat applicants must demonstrate past program achievements, such as evidence of student learning and meeting program goals and learning outcomes, and impact on the UW-Eau Claire community upon return.
 The receipt of funding one year does not guarantee additional funding in future years.

 For additional information or questions contact Jeff DeGrave: firstname.lastname@example.org, 715-836-4471.